xiongchiamiov/virus-td/about.md

 # Summary

-VTD is a competitive tower defence game:
+Crash and Burn is a competitive tower defence game:

 * A player wins by sending units across their opponent's grid to the goal
 * The player and the opponent each have a grid that they are defending by